N-Naiker/SOM-Visualization-and-Trailing/README.md

 # SOM-Visualization-and-Trailing
-This repository contains all necissary code to replicate the results from the Tesis of the same name.
+This repository contains all necissary code to replicate the results from the Thesis of the same name.